Interlayer Coupling Driven High-Temperature Superconductivity in La$_3$Ni$_2$O$_7$ Under Pressure

-In this Letter, strongly-correlated models are built to study the pairing mechanism and pairing nature of LNO under pressure.
-We start from the fact that, the three electrons within each unit cell would first fill in the two $3d_{z^2}$ orbitals, which would finally be half filled due to the strong Hubbard repulsion.
-Hence we are left with two half-filled $3d_{z^2}$ orbitals and two quarter-filled $3d_{x^2-y^2}$ orbitals in each unit cell.
-The two half-filled $3d_{z^2}$ orbitals in a unit cell can be viewed as two insulating spins which couple via the interlayer AFM superexchange interaction $J_{\perp}$\cite{ZhangGM2023DMRG,WuWei2023charge}, while the two quarter-filled $3d_{x^2-y^2}$ orbitals take the role of charge carrier.
-Under Hund's rule coupling, the AFM interlayer super-exchange interaction between two $3d_{z^2}$ orbitals is transmitted to that between two $3d_{x^2-y^2}$ orbitals in a unit cell.
-In combination with the intralayer super-exchange interaction, we arrive at a bilayer $t$-$J$ model for the single $3d_{x^2-y^2}$ orbital, which is responsible for the SC in LNO.
-Within the slave-boson mean-field (SBMF) theory \cite{kotliar1988,lee2006htsc}, this model is solved to obtain the ground-state phase diagram and the superconducting $T_c$.
-Our result suggests that in the doping regime relevant to experiments, the original intra-layer $d$-wave pairing for $J_{\perp}=0$ is changed into the inter-layer $s$-wave pairing by realistic $J_{\perp}$.
-In a finite regime between the two pairing symmetries in the phase diagram, a time-reversal-symmetry breaking (TRSB) $s+id$-wave pairing emerges.
-Adopting realistic parameters obtained from DFT calculations\cite{Wang2023LNO,YaoDX2023}, our results reveal that $T_c$ is dramatically enhanced by the interlayer AFM coupling relative to that for the single-layered case, which may well explain the origin of the high $T_c$ SC observed in LNO under pressure\cite{Wang2023LNO}.
-Our results further suggest that electron doping into the material will largely enhance $T_c$.
+In this Letter, strongly-correlated models are constructed to investigate the pairing mechanism to LNO under pressure.
+The two half-filled $3d_{z^2}$ orbitals in a unit cell are viewed as two insulating spins which couple via the interlayer AFM superexchange interaction $J_{\perp}$ ~\cite{ZhangGM2023DMRG,Yi_Feng2023}, while the two quarter-filled $3d_{x^2-y^2}$ orbitals take the role of charge carriers.
+Under the Hund's rule coupling, the AFM interlayer super-exchange interaction between two $3d_{z^2}$ orbitals is transmitted to that between two $3d_{x^2-y^2}$ orbitals on two Ni sites along a rung.
+In combination with the intralayer super-exchange interaction, we arrive at a bilayer $t$-$J$ model \cite{ubbens1994,bohrdt2021exploration,demler2022,hirthe2023magnetically} with the single $3d_{x^2-y^2}$ orbital, which is responsible for the SC in LNO.
+Within the slave-boson mean-field (SBMF) theory \cite{kotliar1988,lee2006htsc}, this model is solved to obtain the ground-state phase diagram and superconducting order parameters.
+Our result suggests that in the doping regime relevant to experiments, the original intralayer $d$-wave pairing at $J_{\perp}=0$ is changed into the interlayer $s$-wave pairing by a realistic value of $J_{\perp}$.
+Adopting realistic parameters obtained from DFT calculations\cite{YaoDX2023}, our results reveal that {the pairing strength} is dramatically enhanced by the interlayer AFM coupling relative to that for the single-layered case, which may well explain the origin of the high $T_c$ SC observed in LNO under pressure\cite{Wang2023LNO}.
+Our results further suggest that electron doping into the material will significantly enhance superconductivity .